 Service & Reference Summary of Complaint Agreed Actions Porth Cynnal (202106308) Complaint regarding the experience had with the Council, and that the Council failed to escalate the complaint to a stage 2 complaint when requested.
 The Council agreed that the complaint would be escalated to a stage 2 investigation.
-It was also agreed that an apology letter be issued to the complainant for the delay in escalating the complaint when requested.
-Complaints Handling / Porth Cynnal (202100516) The Council had failed to address a Social Services complaint in a timely manner.
+It was also agreed that an apology letter be issued to the complainant for the delay in escalating Complaints Handling / Porth Cynnal (202100516) The Council had failed to address a Social Services complaint in a timely manner. the complaint when requested.
 The Council agreed to offer the complainant a "time and trouble" payment of £150; provide a formal apology to address the failures identified in relation to the handling of the complaint, as well as contacting the complainant to confirm that their complaint would be investigated in accordance with the most appropriate stage of the Social Services complaints procedure.
-Complaints Handling / Porth Complaint that the Council had not provided the complainant with a The Council agreed to provide the complainant with an apology for the delay in reasonading to their complaint as Cynnal response to their Social Services delay in responding to their complaint as
+Complaints Handling / Porth Cynnal Complaint that the Council had not provided the complainant with a response to their Social Services The Council agreed to provide the complainant with an apology for the delay in responding to their complaint as

-(00010000) (202102036) complaint which had been submitted well as provide an explanation for the to the Council in November 2020. delay.
+(202102036) complaint which had been submitted well as provide an explanation for the to the Council in November 2020. delay.
 The Council also agreed to provide a complaint response and offered £200 in recognition for the time and trouble in making their complaint.
-The Council had failed to respond to The Council agreed to contact the Complaints a complaint about Social Services, complainant to establish whether they Handling / Porth and further failed to respond to their would like their complaint dealt with at 0, letters. stage 1 or 2 of the Social Services Cynnal complaints procedure.
+The Council had failed to respond to The Council agreed to contact the Complaints a complaint about Social Services, complainant to establish whether they Handling / Porth and further failed to respond to their would like their complaint dealt with at Cynnal letters. stage 1 or 2 of the Social Services , complaints procedure.
 The Council also (202106906) provided an apology for failing to respond to their letters.